 If you’re trying to do this when the temperatures in your home are quite cool then this may be the cause of the lack of root growth.
 You can help to speed up root growth by using a heat pad underneath your cuttings.

 Why is my Bunny Ears Cactus pad cutting turning mushy?

 If your pad cutting is mushy or shrivelled then this means it is starting to rot and has been overwatered.
 This is the most common reason why Bunny Ears Cactus propagation isn’t a success as they are very sensitive to it.
 We recommend trimming away the mushy or shrivelled parts of your cutting and hoping that it can still recover and grow roots.

-In future, you want to make sure you are watering your Bunny Ears Cactus cuttings less as well as using a high-quality well-draining potting mix with plenty of perlite.
+In future, you want to make sure you are watering your cuttings less as well as using a high-quality well-draining potting mix with plenty of perlite.

 Why are the new leaves on my cutting small?

-Great news, your Bunny Ears Cactus is finally growing new leaves, but how come they are much smaller than the leaves on my mother plant are?
-Luckily this is normal for Bunny Ears Cactus propagation and is simply because the root system is still very small and can’t deliver enough moisture, energy and nutrients needed to grow such large leaves yet.
+Great news, your new cutting is finally growing new leaves, but how come they are much smaller than the leaves on my mother plant are?
+Luckily this is normal and is simply because the root system is still very small and can’t deliver enough moisture, energy and nutrients needed to grow such large leaves yet.

 Give it time and slowly the pads on your Bunny Ears Cactus will mature and gradually get bigger!

 That’s everything there is to know about propagating a Bunny Ears Cactus!
 Each process will be a little bit different as factors such as plant maturity, pad size, sunlight and water schedules will impact how your cuttings grow but with the right care, attention and environment your cuttings should grow into happy and healthy plants in no time.
 Trust us when we tell you that any stress is worth it in the end as these plants are incredible to see grow.